Parade Contingent Updates

 Parade Route

 The parade route (from the time your group leaves the Park Blocks) takes an average of 30 minutes for participants to walk to the Portland Pride Waterfront Festival.
-Please Note-the end of the parade as you arrive at the festival, can be fairly chaotic.
-Plan ahead with your participants for any meetup needs you may have.
+The entire parade, once it steps off, lasts approx. 3 to 3-1/2 hours.

 end of Parade